Aloktripathi19/Virtual-assistant/README.md

-# 🤖 Virtual Assistant Web App
+# 🤖 Virtual Assistant Web App.

 A fun and lightweight virtual assistant built with JavaScript that interacts with users through voice commands and offers a variety of features ranging from motivational support to basic utilities and health tips.